-A look at the popular types of makeup brushes used on the face and cheeks, including the size and shape of the bristles and some tips for using.
+Here we look at the popular types of makeup brushes used on the face and cheeks.
+This includes brushes for foundation, powder, blusher, concealer and minerals.
+We look at the size and shape of the bristles, and have some tips for using.

 Blusher & Contouring Brushes

 Purpose: To define and contour with loose and pressed powder blusher, shaders, highlighters and bronzer.

 Shape: Smaller than a powder brush, but similar in shape, a blusher brush should be soft and flexible with a rounded dome shape.
 This helps create a soft diffused makeup.
 There are also angled versions of the blusher brush and these are good for creating a more defined blush contour.

 Tips: To get blusher in the right place, smile and put the colour on the apples of the cheeks.
 Don’t go in further than the middle of the eye, as that makes you look flushed.

 Purpose: To apply cream and liquid concealer to cover blemishes, red patches, skin discolouration, and under-eye darkness.
 Pressed powder foundations or loose minerals can also be used to conceal these areas.